Introduction

 With DealHub, you’ll only have to pay a minimal one-time setup cost.
 You can then enjoy the advantages of having an integrated and complete sales stack for a fixed fee.
 And the pricing is dependent on usage, so you won’t pay more than you need to.

 Pricing for DealHub CPQ is based on the organization, and prospective buyers need to talk to sales representatives about their needs.
-The plan is tailored to each client, and it can start at around $50 per user per month.
+The plan is tailored to each client and starts at around $50 per user per month.

 Summary